Learn something new every day

 Peripheral edema refers to swelling in the body's extremities.
 Most commonly it affects the legs and feet.
 The direct cause of edema is the accumulation of fluid within the tissue of the affected body parts.
-There are a large variety of underlying causes that can produce this outcome.
+There are many underlying causes that can produce this outcome.

 One of the most common causes of peripheral edema is old age.
 Aging is also associated with a number of more specific causes.
 These include varicose veins and other problems with circulation in the legs.
 Rheumatoid arthritis can cause edema via inflammation.
 Sitting or standing without moving for a long period of time can be enough to cause this condition.

-The hormones associated with pregnancy and menstruation, also found in various medications, can induce peripheral edema in some women.
+The hormones associated with pregnancy and menstruation, also found in various medications, can induce the condition in some women.
 There are other drugs that can cause the condition as well, in particular blood pressure medication and steroids.
 Some kinds of antidepressants can cause peripheral edema.
 These include monoamine oxidase inhibitors and tricyclics, but not selective serotonin reuptake inhibitors.

 There are a few ways to reduce the swelling caused by transient, or temporary, peripheral edema.
 Raising the legs to drain some of the fluid is a good idea unless the edema resulted from a poisonous bite.
 Also, try to consume less salt and move the legs.
 Because this condition has so many different causes, effective treatment will depend largely on diagnosing its particular source.
 Persistent, or recurring, edema can independently cause neuropathic damage.